Metrics on completely positive maps via noncommutative geometry: Discussions on inducing metrics on unital completely positive maps

 In the special case where $A = B = C$ and $d_1 = d_2 = d_3 = d$, we say that $d$ satisfies chaining. \end{definition}

-Once again we will want to work with trace channels.
-It will however turn out that the composition of two trace channels is not necessarily a trace channel, hence we will in the sequel need to be careful when generalizing the definition of chaining to include trace channels as well.
-We will get back to this in \cref{sec:chaining}.
+Note that in a lot of circumstances it might be too strict to require that \eqref{eqn:chaining} holds for \emph{all} unital completely positive maps.
+Indeed, even in the matrix algebra case, some restrictions are imposed on at least one of the maps involved in the analogue of \eqref{eqn:chaining}, see for instance \cite[p.~5]{Gilchrist} and \cite[p.~4]{Bussandri23}.

-In \cite{Gilchrist} and \cite{BorovykVellambi25} they discuss different ways of inducing metrics on $\UCP(A,B)$ given a metric on $S(A)$, or a metric on $S(A \otimes B^{\rm op})$ (recall that they only consider matrix algebras, hence there is a unique tensor product of $C^*$-algebras in this case).
-However, instead of starting with a metric on any of these state spaces, we start with noncommutative geometric data in the form of a seminorm.
-One way of inducing an extended metric on $\UCP(A,B)$ discussed in \cite{Gilchrist, BorovykVellambi25} is as follows.
+In \cite{Gilchrist} and \cite{BorovykVellambi25}, methods for inducing metrics on quantum channels between matrix algebras $A$ and $B$ from metrics on $S(A)$ (or on $S(A\otimes B)$) are discussed, using the canonical identification of these state spaces with the corresponding spaces of density matrices.
+However, instead of starting with a metric on any of these state spaces, we will start with noncommutative geometric data in the form of a seminorm.

+First, if $L$ is a seminorm on $A$, we can use the associated Monge-Kantorovi\v{c} extended metric $\mk_L$ on $S(A)$, cf.~\eqref{eq:def-mk-metric}, to induce an extended metric $d_L$ on $\UCP(A,B)$ as follows.

 \begin{definition} Let $A$ and $B$ be unital $C^*$-algebras, and $L \colon A \to [0,\infty]$ be any seminorm on $A$.
-Define the extended metric $D_L \colon \UCP(A,B) \times \UCP(A,B) \to [0,\infty]$ by setting
+Define the extended metric $d_L \colon \UCP(A,B) \times \UCP(A,B) \to [0,\infty]$ by setting